CarPlay: Timeline

-June 2013: BMW officials announced their cars would not support CarPlay; they later changed their minds.
+June 2013: BMW officials announced their cars would not support iOS in the Car; they later changed their minds.

 November 2013: Siri Eyes Free mode was offered as a dealer-installed accessory in the US to some Honda Accord and Acura RDX & ILX models.
 In December, Honda offered additional integration, featuring new HondaLink services, on some US and Canada models of the Civic and the Fit.